MiraiSubject/cosette-lite/README.md

 `REDIS_HOST` & `REDIS_PORT` is the location where the redis instance is located.
 By default these are 127.0.0.1 and 6379 (default redis port). **If you're using the docker-compose from this repo you will only need to fill in `REDIS_HOST` with value `redis`.**

+`DOMAIN_URL` is for when running behind a docker container and API can't be called via localhost on default port.
+Leave empty if doesn't apply.

 Refer to the `.env.example` file for these and other variables that may be needed.
 (Don't forget to rename it to `.env` to be able to use it)

 ### Tournament